malazad/Reservoir/README.md

 Step 4: Run the "UserApp/userApp.py" on the user device(s).
 You may need to compile the "HyperplaneHash.so" to run the "userApp.py".

-Note: to run the prototype with other datasets, first, split the dataset using "split_dataset/split_dataset.py" and then put the smaller datasets to each user app directory.
+Note: to run the prototype with other datasets, first split the dataset using "split_dataset/split_dataset.py" and then put the smaller datasets to each user app directory.

 ## Simulation:
 Run the "ndnSIM/reuse.cpp".
 To simplify the simulation, we used pre-processed data.
 All the pre-processed data is in the "ndnSIM/apps/simulation_data_preprocessed" directory.
 To select any specific dataset with a specific similarity threshold, change the "dataFilePath" variable in the "reuseConsumer.cpp".